evancz/guide.elm-lang.org/book/types/type_aliases.md

 ]
 {% endreplWithTypes %}

+Try creating another user or creating a type alias of your own ⬆️

-The arguments are in the order they appear in the type alias declaration.
-This can be pretty handy.
+Note that the order of arguments in the record constructor match the order of fields in the type alias!

-And again, this is only for records.
-Making type aliases for non-record types will not result in a constructor.
+And again, **this is only for records.** Making type aliases for other types will not result in a constructor.